NVIDIA/workbench-example-llama2-finetune/README.md

 * ```llama2-ptuning.ipynb```: This notebook provides a sample workflow for fine-tuning the Llama 2 base model for extractive Question-Answering on a custom dataset using customized prompt formattings and a p-tuning method.

-Have questions?
-Please direct any issues, fixes, suggestions, and discussion on this project to the DevZone Members Only Forum thread [here](https://forums.developer.nvidia.com/t/support-workbench-example-project-llama-2-finetune/278375).

 # Quickstart (Llama-2 7B)

 ### Prerequisites